 Heating and air conditioning is another thing we cut back on drastically.
 During winter we went from 72 degrees to 62, and 60 at night.
 Instead of heating the whole house, we use a Duraflame heater we already had to heat our main room, and then turn on our electric blanket at night.
 It’s saved us a ton on our bill.

-During summer we went from 76 to anywhere between 82-85 during the day, and down to 78 at night.
+During the summer, we went from 76 to anywhere between 82-85 during the day, and down to 78 at night.
 Our Dyson and Honeywell tower fans help cool down the rooms we spend most of our time in so we’re not cooling the whole house when we don’t need to.

 More ways to save